 The Common Kingfisher (Alcedo atthis) is a small but distinctive bird that can be seen across Europe and in parts of Asia and Africa.
 Some members of the species stay relatively close to where they hatched (such as in the UK), while others migrate over longer distances (for example Common Kingfishers from northern Europe travel to the Mediterranean for the winter).

 Common Kingfishers mainly catch and eat fish, as their name suggests, but they may also eat water-based insects such as dragonfly nymphs.
 They dive into the water from a perching post when they see a fish or other food item swimming by - nictitating membranes ('third eyelids') protect their eyes, and their wings and short tails enable them to manoeuvre around under the water.
 If the dive is successful, they return to their perch and bash their catch against it, then they swallow the food head first and whole.
-Some time later, the fish bones and other indigestible parts are ejected in pellets from the bird's beak.
+Some time later, the bird ejects a pellet from its beak that contains fish bones and other indigestible items.

 Common Kingfishers are usually solitary birds, who each have their own feeding territories, but they come together in summer for the breeding season.
 A pair will build a nesting tunnel in a riverbank or similar vertical structure near water.
 They may be able to make use of a tunnel that has been dug by another creature, such as a vole, or use an artificial structure such as a pipe, or they may have to dig a tunnel themselves, using their beaks to dislodge the mud and their tails to sweep the particles out.
-At the end of the tunnel they create a nesting chamber, where up to seven eggs are laid by the female.
+At the end of the tunnel they create a nesting chamber, where the female lays up to seven eggs.

 There are estimated to be around a million Common Kingfishers globally, so they have been classed as Least Concern on the International Union for Conservation of Nature’s Red List.
 However, the population in Europe has decreased in recent years, mainly because of river pollution.
 Cold winters are a threat to them, as if the water in their territory freezes, they are not able to feed.
 Common Kingfishers are food for other creatures such as sparrowhawks, rats, cats and mink.
 In the 19th Century they were killed by collectors for their beautiful plumage, and they were also persecuted for eating 'game fish' (fish that were bred for sport).
 In the UK Common Kingfishers are now a protected species, so their numbers have increased since the 1980s.